 How to do Ring L-Sits

-- Set the rings to the appropriate height so that your legs won't touch the floor.
+- Set the rings or bars to the appropriate height so that your legs won't touch the floor

-- Assume the support position on the rings, supporting your body weight.
+- Assume the support position, supporting your body weight

-- Maintain the hold as long as possible.
+- Maintain the hold as long as possible (under good form)

-- Ensure that repetitions are strict and there is no swinging the legs up, it should be pure strength rather than momentum.
+- Ensure that repetitions are strict and there is no swinging of the legs up into the hold, it should be pure strength rather than momentum

 Ring L-Sit Guide

-The Ring L-sit exercise involves supporting yourself on gymnastic / fitness rings with the legs bent at a 90 degree angle to the torso, so that the body forms an 'L' shape.
+The L-sit is a staple gymnastics exercise that involves supporting yourself on gymnastic / fitness rings with the legs bent at a 90 degree angle to the torso, so that the body forms an 'L' shape.

 Using rings for the l-sit adds in the element of instability and forces the core to work that little bit harder.